borisdayma/docs/docs/integrations/jupyter.md

 You can call `wandb.log` as you would normally and metrics will be sent to the run created by `wandb.init()`.
 If you want to display live results in the notebook, you can decorate the cell that calls `wandb.log` with **%%wandb**.
 If you run this cell multiple times, data will be appended to the run.

+## Launching Jupyter

+Calling `wandb docker --jupyter` will launch a docker container, mount your code in it, ensure jupyter is installed and launch it on port 8888.

 ## Sharing Notebooks

 If your project is private, viewers of your notebook will be prompted to login to view results.